Alzheimer’s and Hydration: Importance For Cognitive Function

 2. Consumption of hydrating foods: Foods with high water content contribute to overall hydration levels.

-3. Avoidance of excessive diuretics: Substances like induce frequent urination, leading to potential fluid loss.
+3. Avoidance of excessive diuretics: Substances like caffeine and induce frequent urination, leading to potential fluid loss.

 These strategies provide a defence against this hidden enemy that could otherwise compromise physical performance and cognitive functions alike.